marmelab/react-admin/docs/CreateEdit.md

 ### Sync With Location

-You can also opt out the location synchronization by passing `false` to the `syncWithLocation` prop of the `<TabbedForm>` component, in which case, the `path` prop on the `FormTab` components will be ignored.
+You can also opt out the location synchronization by passing `false` to the `syncWithLocation` prop of the `<TabbedForm>` component.
+This allows e.g. to have several `<TabbedForm>` components in a page.

 {% raw %}
 ```jsx